calyxir/calyx/docs/tools/exp-generator.md

 - `--degree`: The degree of the Taylor polynomial.
 - `--width`: The bit width of the value `x`.
 - `--int_width`: The integer width of the value `x`.
 The fractional width is then inferred as `width - int_width`.

-Similarly, the `gen_exp.py` file provides the option to produce only the necessary components to be dropped into other Calyx programs.